All Episodes

 It's a five-year appreciated depreciation schedule.

-And that's that's a pretty good tax advantage.
+And that's a pretty good tax advantage.

 Obama wants to get rid of it.